Why Is It Hard to Connect With My Mother?

 avoid vulnerability

-disconnect from emotional dependency
+disconnect from dependency

 become highly self-sufficient